FSInventoryOrg/FSInventory/README.md

 ### Setup MongoDB
 5. Install docker, if haven't yet. https://docs.docker.com/engine/install/
-6. Download the backup zip (inventory_data.zip somewhere in zoho chat).
-Unarchive somewhere.
+6. Download the backup zip from this [zoho drive](https://workdrive.zoho.com/folder/1ue723c141a8c57c64317a9025efae6a89d26?layout=list).
+Unzip somewhere.
 7. Add the path to the `inventory` folder to `backend/.env`
 ```sh
 DUMP_DIRECTORY=<path to inventory folder>
 ```
 8. Due to running a replicat set, we need to make sure that the `host.docker.internal` hostname can be resolved to the host machine's IP address.

-On Windows, there is a [setting](https://docs.docker.com/desktop/settings/) to automatically add the *.docker.internal hostnames in the hosts file.
+On Windows, there is a [setting](https://docs.docker.com/desktop/settings/) to automatically add the `*.docker.internal` hostnames in the hosts file.

-If host.docker.internal cannot be resolved on Linux, you must add a line in your /etc/hosts file to map host.docker.internal to the IP address 127.17.0.1.
+If `host.docker.internal` cannot be resolved on Linux, you must add a line in your /etc/hosts file to map `host.docker.internal` to the IP address 127.17.0.1.

 9. Run mongodb replica set and automatically restores the dump files.
 ```sh